zeevosec/shaneoneillio-nextjs/content/pages/2015-05-01---about/index.md

 ---
+path: "about"
-title: 'About'
+title: "About"
 layout: page
-path: '/about'
-description: 'I am a Software Engineer making things and breaking things.
-I also like lizards and rock climbing.'
+description: "I am a Software Engineer making things and breaking things.
+I also like lizards and rock climbing."
 ---

 ### I am from <i class="fa fa-arrow-right"></i> Delaware